snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-14.png)

 #### insights:
 As seen in our Bi-Variate analysis, review score and sales do not share strong relationships.
 This is evident from our correlation coefficient.
-The main aim to perfoem this analysis was to see the direction of the correlation, here, we see it is negative, which is unusual.
+The main aim to perform this analysis was to see the direction of the correlation, here, we see it is negative, which is unusual.
 Before the business takes in policy decision on this, more data is needed.

 ### 17. Lowest selling products with highest ratings
 SELECT *